nikist97/Python-DataStructures/README.md

 # returns False if the queue dequeues the element with the highest priority

 priority = 10
-priority_queue.contains(priority) # returns True if the queue has an element, linked to the given priority and False otherwise
+priority_queue.contains_priority(priority) # returns True if the queue has an element, linked to the given priority and False otherwise
-# contains raises a TypeError if type of priority is not int
+# contains raises a PriorityQueueTypeError if type of priority is not int
-boolean = priority in priority_queue # same as priority_queue.contains(priority)

 element = "test_element"
 priority_queue.contains_element(element) # returns True if an element is contained in the queue
-# raises TypeError if priority_queue.type() is not None and is different than the type of the given element
+# raises PriorityQueueTypeError if priority_queue.type() is not None and is different than the type of the given element
+boolean = element in priority_queue # same as priority_queue.contains_element(priority)

 item = "test_item"
 priority_queue.enqueue(item, priority) # enqueues the given item and links it the given priority
-# raises TypeError if type(priority) is not int
+# raises PriorityQueueTypeError if type(priority) is not int
-# raises TypeError if priority_queue.type() is not None and is different than the type of the given item
+# raises PriorityQueueTypeError if priority_queue.type() is not None and is different than the type of the given item
-# keep in mind that if there is another element linked to the same priority, the other element will be replaced
+# keep in mind that if there is another element linked to the same priority, the old element will be replaced
 # by the new element
 priority_queue.enqueue("first_item", 5)
 priority_queue.enqueue("second_item", 5)
 # doing this will link priority 5 to str object "second_item" while str object "first_item" will be ignored and